Student Achievement Data

 The University of St. Augustine for Health Sciences (USAHS) tracks graduation rate by degree cohorts.
 These rates are based on USAHS institutional definitions and calculations, which may differ to some degree from calculations required by programmatic accreditation, state licensure, and other graduation rate calculation definitions.
 The programmatic accreditations, state agencies, and/or Department of Education may utilize varying timeframes and/or student status when measuring retention and/or graduation.
 For example, programmatic accreditation examines data between January 1 to December 31.

-Graduation rate is the percentage of students in a cohort that graduated within 150% of the expected completion time.
+The graduation rate is the percentage of students in a cohort who graduated within 150% of the expected completion time.
 Completion time is based on the time and credits required for completion as outlined in the USAHS catalog.
 The cohorts captured are based on the program length by reported calendar year.

 CAPTE, ACOTE, and CAA accreditation requirements on graduation and licensure pass rates are located on the respective program’s web pages.